Please click here to see Health and Behavioral Sciences department information.

-Students in the BA program develop a specialty in the social sciences and public health.
-Graduates with a BA in Public Health will be prepared for pursuit of graduate degrees in a broad range of fields, including the social and behavioral sciences, public health, law, social work, business administration, and health services research.
-The program is especially appropriate for students intending to pursue careers in public health, as well as health policy and administration.
+Students in the BS program develop a specialty in the natural sciences and public health.
+Graduates with a BS in Public Health will be prepared for pursuit of graduate degrees in a broad range of fields, including the natural, social, and behavioral sciences, public health, law, medicine, dentistry, pharmacy, nursing, business administration, and health services research.
+The program is especially appropriate for students intending to pursue careers in public health, as well as primary care specialties in medicine, nursing, or health policy and administration.

 - This is an on-campus program.

 - Click here to go to information about declaring a major.

 To earn a degree, students must satisfy all requirements in each of the three areas below, in addition to their individual major requirements.